 Mr. Rothschild has a varied pro bono practice.
-Mr. Rothschild served as co-lead counsel for the plaintiffs in Kitzmiller v.
+Mr. Rothschild served as lead counsel for the plaintiffs in Kitzmiller v.
 Dover Area School District, the first case in the nation to test whether “intelligent design” can be introduced into the curriculum of public high school science classes.
 In a sweeping victory for the plaintiffs, Judge John E. Jones, III ruled on December 20, 2005 that the Dover policy violated the First Amendment, holding that intelligent design is clearly religious in nature, and is not science.
-Pepper handled the case as part of its pro bono program.

-In addition to his role in Kitzmiller and Selman he:
+In addition to his roles in Kitzmiller and Selman, Mr. Rothschild:

 - successfully represented an applicant for legal immigration in resisting the U.S. Immigration and Naturalization Service (now known as the U.S. Citizenship and Immigration Service) blood test requirement on the grounds of free exercise of religion